astral-sh/uv/README.md

   should be used with caution, as it can modify the system Python installation.
 - `UV_NATIVE_TLS`: Equivalent to the `--native-tls` command-line argument.
 If set to `true`, uv will use the system's trust store instead of the bundled `webpki-roots` crate.
+- `UV_INDEX_STRATEGY`: Equivalent to the `--index-strategy` command-line argument.
+For example, if set to `unsafe-any-match`, uv will consider versions of a given package available across all index URLs, rather than limiting its search to the first index URL that contains the package.

 In each case, the corresponding command-line argument takes precedence over an environment variable.